jotego/jtcores/modules/jtframe/doc/sdram.md

 # Memory RTL Generator

 JTFRAME expects the core game module to have the SDRAM interface ports for downloading the game data and accessing the SDRAM during the core operation.
-There are two different interfaces possible, one that only supports a single SDRAM bank and one that supports the four SDRAM banks (enabled with **JTFRAME_SDRAM_BANKS**).
+The interface supports full access to the four SDRAM banks.
 JTFRAME also provides the developer with a series of modules to interface with the SDRAM as easily as possible.

 However, making these connections is error prone and also ties the core to a SDRAM memory implementation.
 Taking the SDRAM out of the game module will make it implementation independent.
 A game module that just demands data and waits for it can then be connected to a SDRAM, BRAM, DDR or other technology.
 The problem with this approach is how to make a meaningful data interface for the core.